-11. Subsection (c) allocates to the party making a claim for relief under § 4 the burden of persuasion as to the elements of the claim.
+(11).
+Subsection- (c) allocates to the party making a claim under § 4 the burden of persuasion as to the elements of the claim.
 Courts should not apply nonstatutory presumptions that reverse that allocation, and should be wary of nonstatutory presumptions that would dilute it.

-The command of § 13-that this Act is to be applied so as to effectuate its purpose of making uniform the law among states enacting it-applies with particular cogency to nonstatutory presumptions.
-Given the elasticity of key terms of this Act (e.g., "hinder, delay, or defraud") and the potential difficulty of proving others (e.g., the financial condition tests in § 4(a)(2) and § 5), employment of divergent nonstatutory presumptions by enacting jurisdictions may render the law nonuniform as a practical matter.
-It is not the purpose of subsection (c) to forbid employment of any and all nonstatutory presumptions.
-Indeed, in some instances a judiciallycrafted presumption applied under this Act or its predecessors has won such favor as to be codified as a separate statutory creation.
-Examples include the bulk sales laws, the absolute priority rule applicable to reorganizations under Bankruptcy Code § 1129(b)(2)(B)(ii) (2014), and the so-called "constructive fraud" provisions of § 4(a)(2) and § 5(a) of this Act itself.
-However, subsection (c) and § 13 mean, at the least, that a nonstatutory presumption is suspect if it would alter the statutorily-allocated burden of persuasion, would upset the policy of uniformity, or is an unwarranted carrying-forward of obsolescent principles.
-An example of a nonstatutory presumption that should be rejected for those reasons is a presumption that the transferee bears the burden of persuasion as to the debtor's compliance with the financial condition tests in § 4(a)(2) and § 5, in an action under those provisions, if the transfer was for less than reasonably equivalent value (or, as another example, if the debtor was merely in debt at the time of the transfer).
+1 The command of § 13-that this Act is to be applied so as to effectuate its purpose of making 2 uniform the law among states enacting it-applies with particular cogency to nonstatutory 3 presumptions.
+Given the elasticity of key terms of this Act (e.g., "hinder, delay, or defraud") and 4 the potential difficulty of proving others (e.g., the financial condition tests in $\S 4(a)(2)$ and $\S 5$), 5 employment of divergent nonstatutory presumptions by enacting jurisdictions may render the 6 law nonuniform as a practical matter.
+It is not the purpose of subsection (c) to forbid 7 employment of any and all nonstatutory presumptions.
+Indeed, in some instances a rule of 8 avoidance law applied with a judicially-crafted presumption has won such favor as to be codified 9 as a separate statutory creation, such as the bulk sales laws, the absolute priority rule applicable 10 to reorganizations under Bankruptcy Code § 1129(b)(2)(B)(ii) (2014), and the so-called "constructive fraud" provisions of $\S 4(a)(2)$ and $\S 5(a)$ of this Act itself.
+However, subsection (c) 11 12 and § 13 mean, at the least, that a nonstatutory presumption is suspect if it would alter the 13 statutorily-allocated burden of persuasion, would upset the policy of uniformity, or is an 14 unwarranted carrying-forward of obsolescent principles.
+An example of a nonstatutory presumption that should be rejected for those reasons is a presumption that the transferee bears 15 16 the burden of persuasion as to the debtor's compliance with the financial condition tests in § 4(a)(2) and § 5, in an action under those provisions, if the transfer was for less than reasonably 17 18 equivalent value (or, as another example, if the debtor was merely in debt at the time of the 19 transfer).
 See Fidelity Bond & Mtg.
 Co. v.
 Brand, 371 B.R.
 708, 716-22 (E.D.
 Pa.
 2007) (rejecting such a presumption previously applied in Pennsylvania).
+20

 SECTION 5.
-TRANSFER OR OBLIGATION VOIDABLE AS TO PRESENT CREDITOR.
+TRANSFERS AND OBLIGATIONS VOIDABLE AS TO PRESENT

+CREDITORS.

-- (a) A transfer made or obligation incurred by a debtor is voidable as to a creditor whose claim arose before the transfer was made or the obligation was incurred if the debtor made the transfer or incurred the obligation without receiving a reasonably equivalent value in exchange for the transfer or obligation and the debtor was insolvent at that time or the debtor became insolvent as a result of the transfer or obligation. - (b) A transfer made by a debtor is voidable as to a creditor whose claim arose before the transfer was made if the transfer was made to an insider for an antecedent debt, the debtor was insolvent at that time, and the insider had reasonable cause to believe that the debtor was insolvent. - (c) Subject to Section 2(b), a creditor making a claim for relief under subsection (a) or (b) has the burden of proving the elements of the claim for relief by a preponderance of the evidence.
+- (a) A transfer made or obligation incurred by a debtor is voidable as to a creditor whose claim arose before the transfer was made or the obligation was incurred if the debtor made the transfer or incurred the obligation without receiving a reasonably equivalent value in exchange for the transfer or obligation and the debtor was insolvent at that time or the debtor became insolvent as a result of the transfer or obligation. - (b) A transfer made by a debtor is voidable as to a creditor whose claim arose before the transfer was made if the transfer was made to an insider for an antecedent debt, the debtor was insolvent at that time, and the insider had reasonable cause to believe that the debtor was insolvent. - 32 (c) Subject to Section_2(b), a creditor making a claim under subsection (a) or (b) has the 33 burden of proving the elements of the claim by a preponderance of the evidence.